-With well-rounded features that help it appeal to nearly any customer, theis the best DSLR you can buy.
-Its great performance for both viewfinder and live-view shooting, along with a very capable video mode, make it a strong choice for photo enthusiasts and even some professionals.
+Theis the best DSLR you can buy.
+Its great performance for both viewfinder and live-view shooting, along with a very capable video mode, make it a fantastic choice for photo enthusiasts and even some professionals.

 While we would recommend taking a look at the best mirrorless cameras, if you’re set on a DSLR, these are our current favorites.